-10 The lag length should be high enough to ensure that the errors are approximately white noise but small enough to allow the estimation.
-11 Although FPE and AIC criterion suggest 4 lags as optimal, however, the coefficient of LNEER is
+$^{^{10}}$ The lag length should be high enough to ensure that the errors are approximately white noise but small enough to allow the estimation.

 11 Although FPE and AIC criterion suggest 4 lags as optimal, however, the coefficient of LNEER is insignificant in cointegrating equation.